Dung24-6/Dung24-6/README.md

 _**America's freedom of religion, and freedom from religion, offers every wisdom tradition an opportunity to address our soul-deep needs: Christianity, Judaism, Islam, Buddhism, Hinduism, secular humanism, agnosticism and atheism among others.**_

 Parker Palmer

+_**I'm not in this world to live up to your expectations and you're not in this world to live up to mine.**_

+Bruce Lee